wearewondrous/paragraphs_types/README.md

 }
 ```

-be sure to have the installer path for libraries set
+Be sure to have the installer path for libraries set

 ```
 "web/libraries/{$name}": [